A Provably-Correct and Robust Convex Model for Smooth Separable NMF: Convex Model for SSNMF and Recovery Guarantees

+where $\| \diag(X) \|_2^2 = \sum_{i} X(i,i)^2$.
 The feasible set for $X$ is the same as that of the convex model for SNMF in~\eqref{modelsepNMF}.
 As opposed to SNMF, \eqref{eq:convexmodelSSNMF} minimizes the sum of the squared diagonal entries of $X$, not their sum.
-This incites the solution to spread the weights of the solution, $X$, into as many columns of $M$ as possible that are close to columns of $W$, as shown in the following lemma.
+This incites the solution to spread the weights of the solution, $X$, into as many columns of $M$ as possible that are close to columns of $W$.
+In fact, when solving a system of linear equations in variable $x$, minimizing the $\ell_1$ norm of $x$ incites it to be sparse, while minimizing its $\ell_2$ norm incites it to be dense; see, e.g., \cite{baraniuk2007compressive} and the references therein.
+Intuitively, the $\ell_1$ ball will touch the feasible set with one of its sparse vertices, while the $\ell_2$ ball is isotropic and hence the solution is unlikely to be sparse.